 How Does PasteBin_Scraper Work?

 Every 60 seconds, the tool queries the PasteBin API for the latest 100 pastes.
 It contains a reference paste ID so it isn’t scanning pastes multiple times and wasting processor cycles.
 The paste ID is then used to download the full paste text and searched using a list of regular expressions.
 These attempts to identify email addresses, hashed passwords, Cisco device configuration files, and other such data.
-If the paste has information that is considered interesting, the paste information (author, paste ID, interesting content type) are saved into the database and a line is written to the log file that identifies the paste ID and what kind of data it contains.
+If the paste has information that is considered interesting, the paste information (author, paste ID, interesting content type) is saved into the database and a line is written to the log file that identifies the paste ID and what kind of data it contains.

 Features to be Added